Job location: METRO PARK WEST-WSU OFFICE SPACE - SEATTLE Employment Type:

 The successful applicant will work with IREACH faculty, including a lead epidemiologist, other biostatisticians, physicians, neuropsychologists, neurologists, and other experts on the analysis of observational data from American Indian, Alaska Native, and Native Hawaiian and Pacific Islander communities.
 IREACH supports a Research Methods Core, a collegial group of quantitative methodologists from various disciplines that are responsible for study design and quantitative research support for studies led by IREACH and other Washington State University investigators; the postdoctoral fellow will be a member of this group.

-Current research with a priori specified neuroepidemiology aims includes an NIH-funded Center focused on Alzheimer’s disease and related dementias in American Indians and Alaska Natives, including several ongoing research projects using a multi-year cohort study with hundreds of participants and thousands of datapoints over multiple examinations.
-Additional research collaborations include the University of Washington Alzheimer’s Disease Research Center, Banner Alzheimer’s Institute, and others, working on volumetric estimations and longitudinal atrophy using supervised and unsupervised machine learning based processing of cranial magnetic resonance images.
-The postdoctoral fellow will integrate into the IREACH methods core and will attend regular meetings with a team of epidemiologists, biostatisticians, and other specialists to coordinate all aspects of providing quantitative research methods support to ongoing Center projects.
+Current research with a priori specified neuroepidemiology aims includes an NIH-funded Center focused on Alzheimer’s disease and related dementias in American Indians and Alaska Natives, including several ongoing research projects using a multi-year cohort study with hundreds of participants and thousands of data points over multiple examinations.
+Additional research collaborations include the University of Washington Alzheimer’s Disease Research Center, Banner Alzheimer’s Institute, and others, working on volumetric estimations and longitudinal atrophy using supervised and unsupervised machine learning-based processing of cranial magnetic resonance images.
+The postdoctoral fellow will integrate into the core of the IREACH method and will attend regular meetings with a team of epidemiologists, biostatisticians, and other specialists to coordinate all aspects of providing quantitative research methods support to ongoing Center projects.

 Aptitude for communicating clearly about biostatistical concepts, study design, and research findings to non-specialists and lay-audiences.

 Experience analyzing longitudinal data.

 Experience with Native populations.